 Rt Hon Gordon Brown MP, former Prime Minister of the United Kingdom

 I can think of no better way of raising awareness and appealing to that deeper connection with our planet than through music and the arts.
-Hard Rain’s appeal is timeless, instinctive and startling in its directness, and the time is right for this project to take centre stage.
+Hard Rain’s appeal is timeless, instinctive and startling in its directness, and the time is right for this project to take center stage.

 Joan Walley MP, Chair, Environmental Audit Committee

 Hard Rain inspires me to try and stand again.
 To know that others share this bleakest outlook brings a ray of hope.
-At first I thought that Dylan’s lines should not be illustrated.
+At first, I thought that Dylan’s lines should not be illustrated.
 I was wrong.

 Christy Moore, singer, songwriter and guitarist